Cooreman/Cooreman.github.io/README.md

 # Cooreman.github.io

-  This a first of hopefully many webpage builds.
+  This is a first of hopefully many webpage builds.
 Using MDN Web Docs as a guide.

   Hopefully it will have some functionality soon!